 Information security is gaining importance in the Information Technology (IT) world.
 Globalization of the economy is leading to an ever-increasing exchange of information between organizations (their employees, customers, and suppliers) and an explosion in the use of networked computers and computing devices.

-As I started taking the shift towards information security in my day to day job, I decided to study and sit for the ISO 27001 Information Security Foundation exam.
+As I started making the shift towards information security in my day-to-day job, I decided to study and sit for the ISO 27001 Information Security Foundation exam.

 The International Standard for Information Security Management ISO/IEC 27001 is a widely respected and referenced standard and provides a framework for the organization and management of an information security program.
 Implementing a program based on this standard will serve an organization well in its goal of meeting many of the requirements faced in today’s complex operating environment.
 A strong understanding of this standard is important to the personal development of every information security professional.